Codworth/esp-host/README.md

 # esp-host

-Today I show you a simple way to serve payload using the esp8266
+Today I show you a simple way to serve payloads using the esp8266

 ![alt tag](https://raw.githubusercontent.com/Codworth/esp-host/master/esp8266.jpg)